 First, choose your image that you want to draw with the Cricut.
 I suggest choosing a simple image to start with.
 I found this image of a heart in Cricut Design Space.
 When I click on this image in Design Space you can see that the linetype is set to cut.
 If we use the pull down, indicated by the blue arrow in the image below, we can change that from Cut to Draw.

 When we do this, you can see that the entire image changes so that all that is visible is the thin outline of the heart image.
 This is because the Cricut will follow the same path for the blade as it will for the pen.
 It will not fill in or color the heart, just draw the outline of the heart design.
+Keep reading to the end of this tutorial because I do have a hack you can use to fill the image in and make it appear colored in.

 I can also change the pen color using the pull down right next to the linetype.